 Ken Rowan

 This gave rise to countless hours hunched over a desk downloading and reformatting Insolvency Statistics in Canada from the Government of Canada’s Open Government portal.
 Of particular interest were the tables reporting monthly insolvencies by Forward Sortation Area.
-This was followed by consolidating monthly data over more than 10 years, improving his understanding of Canada’s 1600+ FSA structure, determining the FSA-makeup of cities and the city-makeup of Central Metropolitan Areas.
+This was followed by consolidating monthly data over more than 10 years, improving his understanding of Canada’s 1600+ FSA structure, determining the FSA-makeup of cities and the city-makeup of Census Metropolitan Areas.
 With this initial data and newly formed knowledge of R programming, Ken developed a template to prepare monthly federal and provincial reports that visualized consumer insolvency trends.

 Debtsgo.ca